About the Richard Jefferies Society

 The Society aims to promote interest in, and respect for the life and works of Richard Jefferies (1848-1887).

-Newsletters, with information about the writer, events, publications and services are circulated to members twice a year along with an annual report.
-In addition they receive a copy of the Society's Journal containing hitherto unpublished writing by Jefferies, new articles, research and book reviews.
+Newsletters, with information about the writer, planned events, meetings, outings, publications and services are circulated to members twice a year along with an annual report.
+In addition members receive a copy of the Society's Journal containing hitherto unpublished writing by Jefferies, new articles, research and book reviews.

 The Society awards a yearly literary prize for excellence in nature writing in association with the White Horse Bookshop in Marlborough.
 There is a dedicated website.